ratulb/arrows/README.md

 # arrows
-Arrows - asynchrous actor framework in rust - WIP
+Arrows - asynchrous actor framework in rust with message persistence and actor resurrection.

+Work in progress.